United24: List of ambassadors

-Reconstruction work and donations
+Reconstruction projects

 In October 2023, United24 completed their nineteenth bridge rebuild, with a bridge in the Mykolaiv Oblast across the Inhulets river.
-This bridge was undertaken with assistance from donor AWT Bavaria and servicemen of the State Special Transport Service.
+This bridge was undertaken with assistance from donor AWT Bavaria and servicemen of the State Transport Special Service.

-United24 has funded medical related goods including Gurkha armored ambulances, 13 have been ordered by United24.
+United24 has funded medical related goods including Gurkha armoured ambulances, 13 have been ordered by United24.

 Also in October 2023, United24 was undertaking the rebuild of 18 apartment blocks in Kyiv, using a 3-D modelling system to provide donors with information on the rebuilding works.

 Funds are also used for rebuilding schools, including one in Marianivka, Kyiv Oblast.